isomerpages/sciencecentre-emag/_stories/Mind & Body/Hack Your New Year's Resolutions.md

 </p>
 <p>Another joyful take on the New Year's resolution is the recent TikTok
 trend of creating <a href="https://www.msn.com/en-us/health/wellness/never-stick-to-new-years-resolutions-tiktoks-bingo-card-theory-might-just-help/ar-AA1wHBaj?ocid=BingNewsSerp" rel="noopener noreferrer nofollow" target="_blank"><u>bingo cards</u></a>.
-People fill in bingo card squares with small or big wins they want to challenge themselves to achieve over the year, and “play” with their friends and family to see who can fill up their cards first.
+You fill in bingo card squares with small goals you want to achieve over the year, and “play” with your friends and family to see who can cross off all their squares first.
 This practice can help overcome the all-or-nothing thinking that often dooms New Year's resolutions, while introducing social accountability, flexibility, and fun so achieving that goal doesn't seem like a daunting checklist anymore.</p>
 <p>As for myself, this is my third year in a row where getting enough sleep
 is on my New Year's resolutions list (you can read my <a href="/pokemon-sleep" rel="noopener nofollow" target="_blank">2024 New Year's experiment with gamifying sleep</a> here).
-However, as opposed to feeling disheartened when I inevitably end up watching an entire Netflix series in one night, I'll change things up this year by being more curious and setting myself up for smaller but sustainable shuteye wins.</p>
+However, as opposed to feeling disheartened when I inevitably end up watching an entire Netflix series in one night, I'll change things up this year by being more curious and setting myself up for smaller but more doable sleep wins.</p>
 <p><strong><em>Written by Jamie Uy</em></strong>
 </p>
 <hr>